 The workload at Art Centre is very demanding.
-I used to think that we have a lot of assignments and projects in NYP.
-But at Art Center, it was increased tenfold!
+I used to think that we had a lot of assignments and projects in NYP.
+But at Art Center, it was a tenfold increase!

 Apart from design modules, we had to take various science and general education modules that are mandatory.
-These modules help to broaden my knowledge.
-I was also able to take courses on anthropology and neuroscience that value adds to my work.
+These modules helped to broaden my knowledge.
+I was also able to take courses on anthropology and neuroscience that adds value to my work.

 How has SIDM helped you on your exciting journey?

-The drawing mileage that I started at SIDM was really helpful, as well as a well-rounded foundation in both 2D and 3D animation, which was helpful for me as I continued my studies; knowledge of the 3D pipeline in particular gave me tools to understand designs in 3D, and helped with my development of lighting in painting.
+The drawing mileage that I started at SIDM was really helpful, as well as the well-rounded foundation in both 2D and 3D animation - which was helpful for me as I continued my studies.
+Knowledge of the 3D pipeline in particular gave me tools to understand designs in 3D, and helped in my development of lighting in painting.

 What advice would you have for your SIDM juniors/ young artists?

-I met a few juniors that have gone to Art Center from Singapore, and it’s amazing to see more and more artists pursue their dreams.
+I've met a few juniors who have gone to Art Center from Singapore, and it’s amazing to see more and more artists pursue their dreams.

-What advice would you have for the ones who are always considering working overseas?
+What advice would you have for the ones who are considering working overseas?

 In addition, be firm in your decision.
 If you are sure that you would like to pursue your dreams despite how difficult it may be, then it’s definitely a dream worth fighting for.

-Do you think going to university is necessary to get a job in the industry?
+Do you think going to university is necessary in getting a job in the industry?

-However, art is a true meritocracy.
-If you have a good work ethic and good skills, a degree shouldn’t matter.
+However, art is true meritocracy.
+If you have a good work ethics and good skills, a degree shouldn’t matter.
 The qualification doesn’t guarantee you a job, but skills do.

-Hence, it is essential to get your skills up to industry level.There are many resources out there that are easily available and I know many self-taught artists, or people who didn’t finish university were offered jobs halfway through school.
+Hence, it is essential to get your skills up to industry level.There are many resources out there that are easily available, and I know many self-taught artists, and people who didn’t finish university who were offered jobs halfway through school.

-Will you return to Singapore and benefit us with your experience in the local industry?
+Will you return to Singapore and contribute your expertise to the local industry?

 I don’t know what the future has in store for me yet!
 I’d like to return at some point in the future.